xebialabs/xl-docker-images/docs/environment-variables.md

 - possible values: "y" or "Y"
 - default value: none

-##### `FORCE_UPGRADE_FLAG`
+##### `FORCE_UPGRADE`
 - Force upgrade setting.
-In case of upgrade it will be performed in non-interactive mode by setting flag to "-force-upgrades"
+In case of upgrade it will be performed in non-interactive mode by passing flag `-force-upgrades` during service starting.
 - possible values: "true", "false"
 - default value: "false"